The Princess Diaries (film)

 Costume design

-Costume designer Gary Jones, who had worked with Marshall prior films, was drawn to The Princess Diaries due to the wide range of costumes required for its characters, describing the project as "a costume designer's dream come true".[18]
+Costume designer Gary Jones, who had worked with Marshall on prior films, was drawn to The Princess Diaries due to the wide range of costumes required for its characters, describing the project as "a costume designer's dream come true".[18]
 Jones worked closely with Andrews to design Clarisse's costumes, drawing inspiration from Chanel, Bill Blass, and Christian Dior.[18]
-The gown Andrews wears to the state dinner is an homage to her stage role as My Fair Lady's Eliza Doolittle, which was handmade in China.[18]
-Jones envisioned Mia as a character who is shy about her body at first, opting to dress her in layers consisting of long sleeves and loose-fitting clothing.[18]
-The actress' periwinkle state dinner gown was inspired by a dress worn by Victoria, Crown Princess of Sweden,[29] with Jones describing it as "a bow to the Renaissance and Romeo and Juliet," accessorizing it with an 18-carat diamond ring.[18]
+The gown Andrews wears to the state dinner was handmade in China, and is an homage to her role as My Fair Lady's Eliza Doolittle.[18]
+Jones envisioned Mia as a character who is shy about her body at first, opting to dress her in layers consisting of long sleeves and loose-fitting garments.[18]
+The character's periwinkle state dinner gown was inspired by Victoria, Crown Princess of Sweden,[29] with Jones describing the dress as an homage to the Renaissance period and Romeo and Juliet, accessorizing it with an 18-carat diamond ring.[18]

-Both Hathaway's and Andrews's tiaras were designed and custom-made specifically for their respective actresses, with the designers ensuring that both characters' crowns were appropriate for their age.[51]
-The tiara and jewelry Andrews wears during the final scene consists of half a million dollars’ worth of diamonds, loaned to the production by jeweler Harry Winston,[29] with whom Jones worked closely to obtain several unique jewels.[18]
-A security guard followed Andrews at all times to both protect her and ensure that all jewels were returned at the end of each day.[51][53]
+Both Hathaway and Andrews's tiaras were designed and custom-made for them, with the designers ensuring that both characters' crowns were appropriate for their age.[51]
+The tiara and jewelry Andrews wears during the final scene of The Princess Diaries consists of half a million dollars’ worth of diamonds, loaned to the production by jeweler Harry Winston,[29] with whom Jones worked closely to obtain several unique jewels.[18]
+A security guard followed Andrews at all times to both protect her and ensure all jewelry was returned at the end of each day.[51][53]
 Andrews's peach taffeta ballgown was accessorized with a 100-carat necklace comprising four rows of diamonds.[18]
 Hathaway's tiara was considerably less expensive,[29] consisting of cubic zirconia as opposed to authentic jewels.[38][79]
 The crowns and tiaras worn by both actresses are preserved by the Walt Disney Archives, into which they were inducted in 2016 to commemorate the film's 15th anniversary.[80]

 Hathaway donned false eyebrows and a wig to make her character's makeover more dramatic.[37]
-Hathaway's hair piece was nicknamed "The Beast", while her eyebrows required one hour to apply;[40] each strand of hair was glued to her brow individually.[29]
+Hathaway's hair piece was nicknamed "The Beast", while her eyebrows required one hour to apply;[40] each strand of hair was individually glued to her brow.[29]
 At times Hathaway was required to leave the set in full costume, claiming that she "never felt so alone in [her] entire life".[81]

 Themes